 Click for photo » AcaciaDealbata.jpg (135659 bytes)

 'SILVER WATTLE'.
 Profuse bloomer forming a mass of bright yellow fragrant flowers in late winter.
 Elegant silvery green feathery foliage.
 Fast growing adaptable tree to 50 - 100 feet.
 SE Australia.
-One of the hardiest, standing considerable snow & low temperatures.
+Zone 8.
+One of the hardiest, standing considerable snow and low temperatures.
 Grown for perfumery, fuelwood, tannin, gum production and florist material.
 Nick seed.

 'PERFUME ACACIA', 'HUISACHE', 'CASSIE'.
 Highly fragrant deep yellow flowers on a small spiny tree to 10 - 20 feet.
 Feathery bipinnate foliage.
 Pantropical.
+Zone 8.
 Good in hot deserts.
 Grown in S. France for perfume manufacture.
-Bark used for tanning, pods for black ink and dye, yields a gum & has nard, tough wood.
-Medicinal, and the flowers are considered aphrodisiac & insecticidal.
+Bark used for tanning, pods for black ink and dye, yields a gum and has hard, tough wood.
+Medicinal, and the flowers are considered aphrodisiac and insecticidal.
 Excellent in the greenhouse, blooming most of the year.
 Nick seed.

 'MAIDEN'S WATTLE'.
 Rare and beautiful upright shrub with pale yellow spikes of flowers.
 Narrow 3 - 8" leaves, coiled and twisted 5" pods.
 E. Australia.
 Blooms late summer to late autumn.
 Fast growing, becoming a dense-crowned small tree to 50 feet.
 Good landscape material for warm regions.
 Nick seed to germinate in 1 - 2 weeks warm.